muratk3n/thirdwave/en/tweets/2020/week1.md

 "@aaronstein1

-Turning at very high speeds [for hypersonics] puts considerable stress on metal, so [hypersonic] Avangard reentry is — wait for it — slower than a normal Russian ICBM"
+Turning at very high speeds [for hypersonics] puts considerable stress on metal, so Avangard reentry is — wait for it — slower than a normal Russian ICBM"

 *2019-12-29 11:37:40*